The United States will release 50 million barrels of oil from emergency reserves

 Prices have already been falling by about 10% in recent weeks.
 But officials replied to Biden by assuring that despite falling oil prices, gasoline prices have only risen for final consumers.

-This has hit the pockets of the common American and affected Biden’s popularity rating.
+This has hit the pockets of the common American and hurt Biden’s popularity rating.

-Before the announcement, oil prices fell more than 1% ahead of the expected release of US crude reserves to cool the market, with the barrel also weighed down by the rise in new cases of Covid-19 in Europe.
+Before the announcement, oil prices fell more than 1% before the expected release of the United States crude reserves to cool the market, with the barrel also weighed down by the rise of new cases of Covid-19 in Europe.

 Earlier the Brent lost 84 cents, or 1.05%, to $ 78.78 a barrel; Meanwhile he West Texas Intermediate (WTI) was down $ 1.1, or 1.45%, to settle at $ 75.65.